Fridge003/Cuda-Learn-By-Practice/README.md

 ### GEMM

-Results of each kernel running GEMM in different sizes (from 128 to 16384) on NVIDIA Tesla V100-PCIE-32GB:
+Results of each kernel running GEMM in different sizes (from 128 to 16384) on NVIDIA Tesla V100-PCIE-32GB with 16.4 TFLOPS computing capacity:
 <!-- benchmark_plot -->
 ![](./gemm/benchmark_result.png)
 <!-- benchmark_plot -->